SquarerFive/bf3-bots/README.md

 Voxel-size now takes effect on the nav-mesh generation.
 Level add-block now caches into memory rather than writing onto disk (causing the database to lock).
 Added path-recorder.
+Added custom spawner (for TDM).
+Added EmitActionAsync.
+Bots now supply each-other ammo or health if ammo/health is below a certain threshold.
+Stop bots from attacking if the direct path (forward from the bot) is colliding with the distance field mesh.
+They will instead navigate around the obstructing object.
+Built navmesh for Noshahr Canals TDM.
 ```
 - Loadout manager, each slot contains all possible weapons - where one is randomly selected when the AI is spawned.
 Loadouts are set individually for each map and faction, for new maps a loadout can easily be cloned from an existing map or faction.
 Customize the attachments for each of the weapons.
 ![Loadout Screen](./docs/images/loadout_screen.png)